TaylorJalpha/portfolio-v3-master/README.md

 ## Features

+Key Features

-- Bento-grid hero section to display dense content and animations for a quick overview of experience, skills, etc
+• Modern UI: A bento-grid hero section provides a dense, interactive overview of skills and experience, enhanced with animations.
-- The experience timeline was modeled after Acternity.ui [Aurora Background component](https://ui.aceternity.com/components/aurora-background),converted from React to Vue Syntax
+• Customizable Timeline: The experience timeline is a custom implementation based on the Acternity UI Aurora Background component, re-built specifically for Vue.
-- Fully responsive and mobile-friendly
+• Fully Responsive: The application is built to be fully responsive and mobile-friendly across all devices.
-- Portfolio view with easy integration with your own Sanity headless CMS, or CMS of your choosing
+• CMS Integration: The portfolio view is designed for easy integration with a Sanity headless CMS, but can be adapted for any CMS of your choice.
+• Backend & API:
-- Contact form with backend support (Rails example included)
+• A functional contact form with included backend support (a Rails API example is provided).
-- Rails API proxy is used to fetch Sanity data via the POST HTTP method from the Nuxt front end.
-It sets CORS, .env variables, and other necessary configurations.
-Ping me if you’d like a copy of the Rails backend, more than happy to duplicate and share
+• The Rails API acts as a proxy to securely fetch data from Sanity via POST requests, handling critical configurations like CORS and environment variables.
+• The backend's README.md is located at portfolio-v3-master/backend-example/README.md and contains detailed setup instructions.
-- Built for quick deployment and customization
+• Quick Deployment: The project is structured for rapid deployment and straightforward customization.
-- The footer or secondary navigation section includes a title and paragraph section with an icon and ping animation.
-It also includes social links + icons and a list of core skills that can link/route to desired locations within the viewport or site - Contact Me from the Footer currently triggers the contact form modal to open in the Hero section, this will be resolved no later than 09-28-2025
-- You can find the Rails backend Readme within the Nuxt repo: portfolio-v3-master/backend-example/README.md <- WIP, needs a few updates.
+• Interactive Footer: The footer features a dynamic, multi-purpose design:
+• A section for a title, paragraph, and an animated icon.
+• Social media links with corresponding icons.
+• A list of core skills that can be configured to navigate to specific sections of the site.

 ---